pedrovhb/astream/readme.md

 ## CloseableQueue

 Standard `asyncio` queues are great for managing data flow, but there's a bit of a mismatch when combining them with async iterators - queues always live forever, and iterators don't necessarily.
-Standard queues can be joined, but that only ensures that they're empty at some moment in time, and not that new items won't be subsequently added. `asyncutils` provides closeable queue types which help building finite pipelines with backpressure.
+Standard queues can be joined, but that only ensures that they're empty at some moment in time, and not that new items won't be subsequently added. `astream` provides closeable queue types which help building finite pipelines with backpressure.

 A CloseableQueue accepts items via `put` and `put_nowait` and provides items via `get` and `get_nowait`, same as the standard library queues.
 When the queue is closed by calling its `close` method, it will no longer accept new items (attempting to do so will raise `QueueClosed`), but will continue to provide items until it's empty.
 Once it's empty, it will raise `QueueExhausted` on `get` and `get_nowait` calls.
 It's possible to check whether a queue is closed or exhausted with `queue.is_closed` and `queue.is_exhausted`, and to asynchronously wait until a queue is closed with `await queue.wait_closed()` and `await queue.wait_exhausted()`.